henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

     # remember to import astroNN's metrics function first
     model.compile(metrics=categorical_accuracy, ...)

-.. note:: Please make sure you use categorical_accuracy when using categorical_cross_entropy as the loss function
+.. note:: Please make sure you use categorical_accuracy when using categorical_crossentropy as the loss function

 Binary Classification Accuracy
 ---------------------------------